Melanesians: Austronesian languages and cultural traits

 Austronesian languages and cultural traits were introduced along the north and south-east coasts of New Guinea and in some of the islands north and east of New Guinea by migrating Austronesians, probably starting over 3,500 years ago.
 This was followed by long periods of interaction that resulted in many complex changes in genetics, languages, and culture.

-It was once postulated that from this area a very small group of people (speaking an Austronesian language) departed to the east and became the forebears of the Polynesian people.
+It was once postulated that, from this area, a very small group of people (speaking an Austronesian language) departed to the east and became the forebears of the Polynesian people.
 This theory was, however, contradicted by a study published by Temple University finding that Polynesians and Micronesians have little genetic relation to Melanesians; instead, they found significant distinctions between groups living within the Melanesian islands.

 Genetic links have been identified between the Oceanic peoples.
 Polynesians are dominated by a type of macro-haplogroup C y-DNA, which is a minority lineage in Melanesia, and have a very low frequency of the dominant Melanesian y-DNA K2b1.
-A significant minority of them also belongs to the typical East Asian male Haplogroup O-M175.
+A significant minority of them also belong to the typical East Asian male Haplogroup O-M175.

 Some recent studies suggest that all humans outside of Sub-Saharan Africa have inherited some genes from Neanderthals, and that Melanesians are the only known modern humans whose prehistoric ancestors interbred with the Denisova hominin, sharing 4%–6% of their genome with this ancient cousin of the Neanderthal.

 Incidence of blond hair in Melanesia

-Blond hair is rare in native populations outside of Europe.
-It evolved independently in Melanesia, where Melanesians of some islands (along with some indigenous Australians) are one of a few groups not descended from Europeans who have blond hair.
-This has been traced to an allele of TYRP1 unique to these people, and is not the same gene that causes blond hair in Europeans.
-As with blond hair that arose in Europe and parts of Asia, incidence of blondness is more common in children than in adults, with hair tending to darken as the individual matures.
+Most people with blond hair are of Northern European ethno-racial origins.
+It evolved independently in Melanesia, where Melanesians of some islands (along with some indigenous Australians) are one of a few non-European ethnic groups who have blond hair.
+This has been traced to an allele of TYRP1 unique to these people, and is not the same gene that causes blond hair in the Northern European region.
+As with blond hair that arose in Northern Europe, incidence of blondness is more common in children than in adults, with hair tending to darken as the individual matures.

 Melanesian areas of Oceania

 The predominantly Melanesian areas of Oceania include New Guinea and surrounding islands, the Solomon Islands, Vanuatu and Fiji.
 New Caledonia and nearby Loyalty Islands for most of their history have had a majority Melanesian population, but the proportion has dropped to 43% in the face of modern immigration.

 The largest and most populous Melanesian country is Papua New Guinea.
 The largest city in Melanesia is Port Moresby in Papua New Guinea with about 318,000 people, mostly of Melanesian ancestry.
-The western half of New Guinea is part of Indonesia and is predomimantly inhabited by indigenous Papuans, with a signifact minority of settlers from other parts of Indonesia.
+The western half of New Guinea is part of Indonesia and is predominantly inhabited by indigenous Papuans, with a significant minority of settlers from other parts of Indonesia.